Ideal customers have similar traits. Therefore, smart salespeople do this with their customers…

 They fire them.

-Yes, successful salespeople know that the time, energy and effort wasted on “net loss” customers can adversely affect their opportunity costs – the relationship between scarcity and choice.
+Yes, smart salespeople know that the time, energy and effort wasted on “net loss” customers affect their opportunity costs.
+They affect the relationship between scarcity and choice.
 Smart salespeople choose whom they will sell to.

-They profile their existing customers and categorize them into three basic groups – Ideal, Acceptable and Poor.
-They use demographic info (company size, revenue, etc.) and psychographic info (IAO variables – interests, attitudes and opinions) to categorize them.
+Smart salespeople rate their customers.
+Next, they categorize them into three basic groups – Ideal, Acceptable and Poor.
+Finally, they use demographics (company size, revenue, etc.) and psychographics (interests, attitudes and opinions) to further categorize them.

-Here are traits in each category to help you identify your best customers (buyer types to pursue) and your worst customers (buyer types to avoid).
+Here are traits in each category to help you identify your best and worst customers:

-1. Ideal Customer – They meet most or all of the ideal traits you’ve defined.
+An Ideal Customer meets most or all of the ideal traits you’ve defined.

 You highest success rate comes from selling to a fully qualified buyer that fits your ideal customer profile.
-These customers should be the ones who value your solution, buy from you over and over again and tell others about you.
+Now, these customers should be the ones who value your solution.
+They are the ones who buy from you repeatedly and tell others about you.

 - Buy value